Mk-Etlinger/react-rendering-lab-v-000/README.md

 ### `componentWillReceiveProps()`
 Let's have a look at the first section.
 This is a little online survey of a book.
 People can rate the book based on how much they enjoyed it.
-They have 3 options: 'loved it', 'hated it' and 'indifferent'.
+They have 3 options: 'loved it', 'hated iand 'indifferent'.
-We want to record not only the score the audience gave to the book, but also the trend of ratings as they are being given.
+We want to record nott'  only the score the audience gave to the book, but also the trend of ratings as they are being given.
 So for example, if someone likes the book, the average score is *increasing*, if they dislike the book, it would be *decreasing* and if they're indifferent the score is *stable*.
 Have a look at `<Rating />` and `<Survey />` and implement a `componentWillReceiveProps()` which will compare the `nextProps.rating`